VCWVL/wede5020-poe-Kythera-Pather/README.md

 15. Biography Page
 Dive into the lives of famous figures on the Biography Page.
 This section covers books written about well-known people, appealing to anyone interested in history, politics, and the lives that shaped our world.

+16. checkout Page - Added
+This allows the customer to finalise their items and shopping and allows them to proceed with purchsing the items.
 ---

 # website goals and objectives
 Our main goal is to build an outstanding online home for Exclusive Books that makes it easy and enjoyable for everyone to buy books.
 We want to be a top choice for readers by offering a website that's both professional and simple to use.